cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 All deployments can be tracked by clicking the `Application Versions page` on the upload pop up (see @fig:aws-beanstalk-upload).

-Once you click the link, a new page is opened which allows to :
+Once you click the link, a new page is opened which allows to:
 * View and download all past packages deployed.
 * Deploy a previous package again
 * Manage the life cycle policy for backing up past deployments (see